ruano1983/dotfiles/.config/qtile/README.md

 ## globals.py

 This file is for global variables such as wallpaper, web browser, chat application, etc.
+**Note that the wallpaper URL is split in two to make it easier to change the wallpaper in the Python code.**

 ```import os
 mod = "mod4"